hospitalsistersofstfrancis_vfdwcmvrnxfzeja9/Hospital_Sisters_of_St_Francis.js

 A 12th century Umbrian artist most likely created the Byzantine-style crucifix.
 St. John's Gospel story of Christ's death is painted on walnut wood using a variety of characters and symbols in icon form.
 The crucifix is approximately 74" tall, 47" wide and almost 5" thick.
 The significance comes from an event that became a turning point in St. Francis' life.
 During a contemplative walk in the summer of 1206, St. Francis passed by the crumbling San Damiano church near Assisi, Italy when he felt compelled to enter and pray.
 He knelt before the crucifix and was startled to hear a voice telling him to "go and rebuild my church which as you can see is falling into ruin."
 He began to gather stones to repair the church.
 However, he realized that there was a deeper meaning to those words, and it was then that he accepted God's invitation to live a life of poverty and service.
 The church that God wanted rebuilt was the inner spirit of each person.

-Some years later St. Clare of Assisi and her religious community (Poor Clares) - followers of St. Francis - were given San Damiano church as their monastery.
-St. Clare meditated before the San Damiano crucifix for 41 years.
-When the Sisters moved to Assisi and into their new monastery, they brought it with them.
+Some years later St. Clare of Assisi and her religious community (Poor Clares) - followers of St. Francis - were given the San Damiano church as their monastery.
+St. Clare prayed before the San Damiano crucifix for 41 years.
+When the Sisters moved to Assisi and into their new monastery, they brought the crucifix with them.
 This original San Damiano crucifix continues to be displayed in the Basilica of St. Clare, Assisi.

 spacer